 "They named three teachers," Ray writes: "Mrs. Small, whom they said was small in stature and wore glasses; Mrs. Potts, who lived in a small cabin on the Raggio Ranch property; and what sounded like Lorena Hinkhouse, who had a daughter."
 A Lorena S. Hinkhouse appears in city records as a teacher in Long Beach.

 "The Raggio brothers lived on the ranch on their grandfather's property, farther up the canyon," Ray writes.
 "They stayed in the family house in Los Angeles so they could attend Lincoln High School in the late '20s."

 Whichever schoolhouse it was, it was gone.
-According to an article Ray provides from the San Bernardino County Sun of March 23, 1928, the Bee School District lost 13 of its 15 pupils; San Francisquito lost 12 of 13; and still farther south, the Saugus School District lost 10 of 18.
+According to an article Ray found in the San Bernardino County Sun of March 23, 1928, the Bee School District lost 13 of its 15 pupils; San Francisquito lost 12 of 13 [sic; 8 of 13]; and still farther south, the Saugus School District lost 10 of 18.

 San Bernardino County Sun of March 23, 1928, details the loss of life.
 Click to enlarge.